Orchesty/orchesty/counter/README.md

-## Orchesty Cron
+## Orchesty Counter

-The Orchesty Cron is used to start topologies with a cron start event.
+The Orchesty Counter is used to evaluate the status of processes.

 #### HOW TO RUN